Coly-Mycin S drops

 Important safety information:

-- Coly-Mycin S drops is only works against bacteria; it does not treat fungal or viral infections.
+- Coly-Mycin S drops are only works against bacteria; it does not treat fungal or viral infections.

 - Be sure to use Coly-Mycin S drops for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.
 The bacteria could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

 - Long-term or repeated use of Coly-Mycin S drops may cause a second infection.
 Tell your doctor if signs of a second infection occur.
 Your medicine may need to be changed to treat this.

 - Do NOT take more than the recommended dose or use for longer than 10 days without checking with your doctor.

 - Do not use Coly-Mycin S drops for other ear conditions at a later time.